Security Services Delivery Kit

 • The default vulnerability status is Detected, which shows up as "Needs Triage" in the UI.
 Dismissing a vulnerability ensures it won't pop up on subsequent security scans while resolving a vulnerability will change its status, but allow the vulnerability to pop up again if the problem still exists.

-Scan Result & Scan Execution Policies
+Merge Request Approval Policies & Scan Execution Policies

 Discovery + Roadmapping